 The Company is incorporated in the UK and governed by the Companies Act 2006.
 The Company has adopted the Quoted Companies Alliance Corporate Governance Code 2018 (the 'QCA Code') and the Board recognises the importance of maintaining a high level of corporate governance, which together with the requirements to comply with the AIM Rules ensures that the interests of the Company's stakeholders are safeguarded.
 The Company's expectation of honest, fair and professional behaviour is reflected by this and there is zero tolerance for bribery and unethical behaviour by anyone relating to the Company.
 The importance of making all staff feel safe in their environment is maintained and policies are in place to enable staff to confidentially raise concerns freely and to discuss any issues that arise.
-A comprehensive review of the Group's control environment was undertaken during the year.
-This confirmed the Board's view that strong financial controls are in place and these are documented in an updated Group Controls Framework.
-Standardised operations reporting was also introduced during 2022.
+The board continue to review of the Group's control environment on an annual basis and continue to be satisfied that strong financial controls are in place, and these are documented in the Group Controls Framework.